Plombo/vcromclaim/README.md

   (such as the disk swapping screens being removed).
 For example, when the VC version of Bio Miracle Bokutte Upa is played in a "normal" emulator, it will display a flashing "Wait" screen when you are supposed to swap disk side.
-* N64: Exported ROMs of Ogre Battle 64 and Mario Tennis 64 are corrupt.
-Not known at this time whether they are incorrectly exported or whether they are customized for the VC emulator.
-Only a block of about 8-10 bytes of Mario Tennis is incorrect.
-Ogre Battle has incorrect bytes appearing seemingly randomly across the file.
+* Some ROMs have been customized for the VC emulators, and are not playable or have issues in other emulators.
+This includes:
+  * Bio Miracle Bokutte Upa (FDS) - instead of asking the player to swap disk, the game shows a flashing "Wait" screen.
+  * Mario Tennis (N64) - 8 bytes are different in the middle of the file.
+  * Ogre Battle (N64) - Bytes are different throughout the file.
 * TURBOGRAFX CD: CD audio will play too slow in Mednefaren.
 Reencodeing the OGG files in 44kHz should make them run correctly.
-* TURBOGRAFX CD: Super Air Zonk does not play
+* TURBOGRAFX CD: Super Air Zonk does not play.
 * COMMODORE 64 and ARCADE: games cannot be extracted at this time.
 * Save games for Sega Master System, Turbografx 16/CD, and Famicom Disk System are not extracted at this time.